 Access to the park is unrestricted and can be made from 3 strategically placed pedestrian points.
-Two located on Woodthorpe Drive (one of which is DDA compliant, located at the rear of the pavilion) and one off Breck Hill Road.
+Two located on Woodthorpe Drive (one of which is DDA compliant) and one off Breck Hill Road.

-Two new benches were installed along the Breck Hill Road boundary in 2021 in response to park user feedback from local elderly residents.
+Two new benches were installed along the Breck Hill Road boundary in December 2021 in response to park user feedback from local elderly residents.

 The access from Breck Hill Road is currently constructed from a plastic grid system filled with soil.
-During months winter it is prone and waterlogging becomes muddy, therefore in January 2024 we are improving this access with a new resin bonded surface to ensure equal access for all.
-In addition, a new gravel footpath, located around the right-hand side perimeter from Breck Hill Road linking to the pavilion on Woodthorpe Drive.
-This will provide good and safe access to all facilities within the park by all users all year round.
+During winter months it is prone to waterlogging and becomes muddy, therefore we are planning to improve this access by either using a plastic grid system filled with gravel or constructing the access area with a resin bonded surface to ensure equal access for all.
+In addition, when funding can identified we intend to install a boundary footpath from Breck Hill Road linking to the pavilion on Woodthorpe Drive.
+This will provide good and safe access to all facilities within the park by all users.